camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-3.markdown

 Here we've broken out `cam/preview-markdown` a bit further.

-This version of the function works the same as before when run programmatically, but when executed interactively (e.g. via `M-x`) it will prompt you for the file to preview, complete with autocomplete; it defaults to the current file.
+This version of the command works the same as before when run programmatically, but when executed interactively (e.g. via `M-x`) it will prompt you for the file to preview, complete with autocomplete; it defaults to the current file.